ortus-docs/cloud-servers/aws/ubuntu-based-images/boxlang-miniserver/README.md

 This AMI image will create a running BoxLang server with CFML compatibility module for you.
 If you do not want a ColdBox site we will show you how to remove it and have your own site.
 The first step is to have an AWS account.
 If you do not have one go to this URL to learn how to create an \[AWS account.]\( [https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))

-Choose the **BoxLang MiniServer with Nginx for Ubuntu** AWS AMI.
+Choose the **BoxLang MiniServer for Ubuntu** AWS AMI.
 Go to this URL and do a search for Ortus at the top of the screen [https://aws.amazon.com/marketplace/](https://aws.amazon.com/marketplace/) and look for "Ortus solutions, corp"

 ![Ortus Solutions AMIs](../../../.gitbook/assets/aws/boxlang-miniserver-with-nginx/marketplace-overview.png)